csmarshall/arris-modem-status/README.md

 This is a personal project provided as-is under the MIT license.

+## Is my modem supported? ☎️

+I tested this on an Arris S34 (running the "AT01.01.010.042324_S3.04.735" firmware on Comcast in the USA), so chances are good that it will work on its older sibbling the S33.
+I hope to validate the SB8200 in the near future, but otherwise if it's an Arris modem it may work, or not 🤷🏻.
+I'm open to helping to triage files, but the procedure will be a little loosey goosey until I do one or two.

 ## Found a Bug?
 Want a Feature? 🐛

 Open an issue!
 PRs welcome!
 The codebase is pretty clean thanks to the AI helping me follow best practices.